chickenleaf/ivr_project/README.md

 # Twilio Call Handling with Node.js

 This project demonstrates how to use Twilio's API with Node.js to handle phone calls and send SMS messages based on user input.
-It uses the `twilio` library to interact with Twilio's API and `express` to create a web server.
+It uses the `twilio` library to interact with Twilio's API and `express/node.js` to create a web server.

 ## Features